toludoyin/Data_Science_Pandas/README.md

 # Data analysis with python

-Data extraction using python library (pandas).

-Data cleaning, data wrangling, data manipulation using numpy, pandas.

-Data visualisation using python libraries; matplotlib, seaborn, plotly.
+This repo entails data cleaning, exploration and vizualisation using python library such as numpy, pandas, matplotlib, seabornand  plotly.